onap/archived-externalapi-nbi/docs/offeredapis/offeredapis.rst

 Only ``serviceSpecification`` resource is provided.
 Information are retrieved in **SDC** (and in TOSCA file)
-- Only GET operation is provided - this API does not update **SDC**.

 Only characteristics at service level will be retrieved in ONAP TOSCA file.
 For example if an ONAP service is composed of VNF and the VF module, the